JoAnn Elam Collection

 SERIES III (S.2011-01-0003) contains the finished film, workprints, elements, audio, and other material affiliated with Elam's film Lie Back and Enjoy It (1982).

-SERIES IV (S.2011-01-0002) contains workprints, elements, audio, and outtakes affiliated with Elam's unfinished film, Everyday People (1979 - 1990).
+SERIES IV (S.2011-01-0004) contains workprints, elements, audio, and outtakes affiliated with Elam's unfinished film, Everyday People (1979 - 1990).
 During the production of this title, Elam employed multiple formats, including 16mm, 8mm and various video and audio formats.
-To the best of our knowledge, the most complete roughcut of EVERYDAY PEOPLE is a VHS dupe, which is streaming here.
+To the best of our knowledge, the most complete cut of Everyday People is a VHS dupe.

-SERIES VI (S.2011-01-0004) contains films, videos and audio tapes that JoAnn Elam collected over the years.
+SERIES VI (S.2011-01-0006) contains films, videos and audio tapes that JoAnn Elam collected over the years.
 Included in this series are experimental films by Dan Perz and Ruth Klassen.

 SERIES I: Finished Films, Home Movies and Sketches by JoAnn Elam